Social anxiety disorder (social phobia) is a persistent and overwhelming fear of social situations. It's one of the most common anxiety disorders.

 - misuse drugs or alcohol to try to reduce their anxiety

-Sometimes, the fear and anxiety of a social situation can build up to a panic attack, a period of usually just a few minutes when the person feels an overwhelming sense of fear, apprehension and anxiety.
+The fear of a social situation can sometimes build up to a panic attack, where you feel an overwhelming sense of fear, apprehension and anxiety.
+This usually only lasts a few minutes.

 Other mental health problems

-Many people with social anxiety disorder will also have another mental health problem, such as depression, generalised anxiety disorder, panic disorder and/or post-traumatic stress disorder.
+Many people with social anxiety disorder will also have another mental health problem, such as:

-Some people may have a substance or alcohol misuse problem, as they use drugs or alcohol as a way of coping with their anxiety.
+Some people may also have a substance or alcohol misuse problem, because they use drugs or alcohol as a way of coping with their anxiety.

-Also, the behaviour of parents may have an influence on whether their child will develop social anxiety disorder.
-According to Anxiety UK, people with the disorder have described their parents as:
+The behaviour of parents may also have an influence on whether their child will develop social anxiety disorder.
+If you have worried or anxious parents, it can often affect your ability to cope with anxiety during childhood, adolescence and adulthood.

 - not affectionate enough